hajimetwi3/post-engineering/docs/en/index.md

 From this perspective, both humans and LLMs can be understood as sharing a structural commonality: in both cases, short-term contextual factors play a significant role in shaping judgments and responses.

 Based on this discussion, Post Engineering for AI (PE4AI) can be characterized as a context engineering approach that designs the inference-time context of LLMs toward benevolence and neutrality, guiding outputs to be more neutral and accurate without directly constraining the reasoning process itself.
+Post Engineering for AI (PE4AI) can also be understood as a form of Context Engineering for Humans and AI.

 ---